Seyi-Olasupo/BG_Clothing_Sales_Analysis_with_Power_BI/README.md

 ![](BG_Sales_Analysis.png)

 ## Introduction
-BG Fashion Clothing Line project is a data analysis project done with Power BI to analyze the company's Sales Achievements within her two (2) chain lines.
+BG Fashion Clothing Line project is a data analysis project done with Power BI to analyze the company's Sales Performance within her two (2) chain lines.

 ## Problem Statement: Stakeholders Requirements

-- WWhat is the company sales level?
+- What is the company sales performance level?
-- Showcase the chainbrand sales and which brand represent the highest sales and the lowest sales?
+- Showcase the brand chain sales and which brand represent the highest sales and the lowest sales?
 - What are the sales level by city and selling area?
 - Give an account of retail chain by competitiveness.
 - Give recommendation insights into how to improve marketing and sales from the analysed data.